nicholaswmin/automap/README.md

 ### Benchmarks?

-This package assumes an acceptable response time is at most `20ms` and on average `~10ms` but since there's no benchmarks, a sample or a controlled test environment this means next to nothing for the time being and is just a personal guideline.
+This package assumes an acceptable response time is at most `20ms` and on average `~10ms`.
+If this sounds like a lot to you then this is not a package that can help you since those are more than OK times for the intended use of this package.

 For reference, a single Redis `GET` can run in sub-millisecond time assuming your services are running relatively close-by.

 ### Concurrency Control

-This package does not implement any form of [concurrency control][cc], at least not outside of attempting to maximise the atomicity of it's own operations.
+Outside of attempting to maximise the atomicity of it's own operations, there's zero effort in implementing any form of [concurrency control][cc]

 As a general rule, the Redis philosophy is to avoid strict concurrency controls in favour of high-performance and high-availability.

 ### Atomicity

-Each found list is decomposed into a single Redis `HSET` command.
+- Each found list is decomposed into a single Redis `HSET` command.

-All `HSET`s are then packaged into a single [pipelined][pipe] transaction before being sent down the wire.
+- All `HSET`s are then packaged into a single [pipelined][pipe] transaction before being sent down the wire.

 Additionally, there's a simple Lua script which allows something akin to a [`mget`][mget], but for hashes.

-These methods ensure updates are both performant and [atomic][atomic][^1].
+These methods are considered enough in ensuring updates are both performant and [atomic][atomic][^1].

 In contrast, fetching an object graph is not entirely atomic.
 The part that breaks this guarantee is only when fetching the final